MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/data-collection.md

 ## Installing Get-SDDCDiagnosticInfo with PowerShell

-You can use the `Get-SDDCDiagnosticInfo` PowerShell cmdlet (a.k.a. `Get-PCStorageDiagnosticInfo`, previously known as `Test-StorageHealth`) to gather logs for and perform health checks for Failover Clustering (cluster, resources, networks, nodes), Storage Spaces (physical disks, enclosures, virtual disks), Cluster Shared Volumes, SMB file shares, and Deduplication.
+You can use the `Get-SDDCDiagnosticInfo` PowerShell cmdlet (also known as `Get-PCStorageDiagnosticInfo`, previously known as `Test-StorageHealth`) to gather logs for and perform health checks for Failover Clustering (cluster, resources, networks, nodes), Storage Spaces (physical disks, enclosures, virtual disks), Cluster Shared Volumes, SMB file shares, and Deduplication.

 There are two methods of installing the script: PowerShell Gallery and GitHub.
 Both are outlined below.